chnyda/taikungoclient/client/docs/RegionListCommand.md

 HasAwsSecretAccessKey returns a boolean if a field has been set.

-### SetAwsSecretAccessKeyNil

-`func (o *RegionListCommand) SetAwsSecretAccessKeyNil(b bool)`

- SetAwsSecretAccessKeyNil sets the value for AwsSecretAccessKey to be an explicit nil

-### UnsetAwsSecretAccessKey
-`func (o *RegionListCommand) UnsetAwsSecretAccessKey()`

-UnsetAwsSecretAccessKey ensures that no value is present for AwsSecretAccessKey, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)